-Pursuant to Section 6235 (b) of the B & P Code, LAP participants who are unable to afford certain non-State Bar costs associated with participating in the Program (group facilitator fees, drug testing fees, evaluation costs, and treatment expenses) are eligible to borrow those funds from the LAP Financial Assistance Plan.
-The Rules Governing the Financial Assistance Plan of the State Bar of California Lawyer Assistance Program ("Rules") are contained herein as Appendix D. Participants who complete the Program are required to repay the Plan over a sixty-month period, amortized at a rate of seven percent interest per annum on the declining principal balance.
+Pursuant to Section 6235 (b) of the Bus. & Prof. Code, LAP participants who are unable to afford certain non-State Bar costs associated with participating in the Program (group facilitator fees, drug testing fees, evaluation costs, and treatment expenses) are eligible to borrow those funds from the LAP Financial Assistance Plan.
+Appendix D contains the "Rules Governing the Financial Assistance Plan of The State Bar of California Lawyer Assistance Program."
+Participants who complete the Program are required to repay the Plan over a 60-month period, amortized at a rate of seven percent interest per annum on the declining principle balance.
 In the event that a participant ceases to participate in the Program prior to completion, the loaned amounts become immediately due and payable and begin to accrue interest at a rate of seven percent per annum from the date of cessation.

-The Financial Assistance Plan has provided assistance to 24 percent of the attorneys in the LAP since the program's inception in 2002.
-During 2007, 24 percent of the participants were regularly receiving assistance from the Plan.
-The total amount loaned by the Plan since inception is \$1,430,475.
-Of this amount, \$519,934 has become due and payable, with \$22,463 repaid during 2007.
-With the first groups of attorneys successfully completing the program in 2007, it is expected that repayments will increase during the coming year.
+The Financial Assistance Plan has provided assistance to 22 percent of the attorneys in the LAP since the program's inception in 2002.
+During 2008, 20 percent of the total LAP participants were participating in the Plan.
+The total amount loaned by the Plan since inception is \$1,743,175.
+Of this amount, \$574,918 has become due and payable, with \$38,030 repaid to date.